samme4life/openshift-cronjob/README.md

-## YAML File to create a cron-job in OpenShift
+## YAML File to create a CronJob in OpenShift
 This codebase contains the YAML file which contains the cronjob information to be imported into OpenShift project

 The API Document can be found at "https://app.swaggerhub.com/apis/samme4life/user-rego/0.0.1"